exercism/csharp/exercises/concept/tracks-on-tracks-on-tracks/.docs/instructions.md

 ## 8.Remove Language

-Please implement the static `Languages.RemoveLangage()` method to remove a specified language from the list.
+Please implement the static `Languages.RemoveLanguage()` method to remove a specified language from the list.

 ```csharp
 Languages.RemoveLanguage(Languages.GetExistingLanguages(), "Clojure")